Osomudeya/clearledger/README.md

 See [QUICKSTART.md](./QUICKSTART.md): up and running in under 10 commands.

+Prefer reading the walkthrough offline?
+The companion ebook is this lab in book form: [ClearLedger DevSecOps Lab](https://osomudeya.gumroad.com/l/devsecops-lab).

 Finished the lab?
 See [SHOWCASE.md](./SHOWCASE.md): how to screenshot, post on LinkedIn, and talk about it in interviews.

 ## See It Working in 5 Minutes